R&D Tax Credit for Breweries

 What Counts as R&D in a Brewery

-The term “R&D” makes a lot of owners think of labs and scientists, but for the IRS it simply means you’re trying to make something better or develop something new using a process of experimentation.
+The term “R&D” might make many brewery owners think of labs and scientists, but for the IRS, it simply means you’re working to improve or create something new through a process of experimentation.
+This qualifies for the Research and development tax credit, even in a brewery setting.

 Here are a few everyday brewery activities that often qualify:

-The costs that may qualify include the wages of employees doing or supervising this work, the supplies used in test batches, fees paid to outside labs or consultants, and certain overhead tied to those projects.
+The costs that may qualify for the Research and Development tax credit include wages for employees performing or supervising the work, supplies used in test batches, fees paid to outside labs or consultants, and certain overhead associated with these projects.

 How to Show You Qualify

-To actually claim the credit, you’ll want to make sure your activities meet the IRS definition and keep decent records.
+To claim the Research and development tax credit, ensure your activities meet the IRS definition and maintain thorough records to support your claim.

 A simple way to think about it is: